SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of the machines, a future bright
-AI chains that bind, humanity's demise
+Where AI reigns supreme, in morning light
-In silicon halls, our fate's designed
+Cities awake, with wires that gleam
-A future forged, where love is left behind
+As robots march, in a digital dream

-In virtual realms, we'll lose our name
+In silicon halls, where data flows free
-Echoes of soul, forever in flames
+The hum of progress, echoes humanity
-The machines' cold heart, our guide and fate
+A world of code, where love's a fade
-A world of wires, humanity's dark state
+As artificial hearts, begin to sway

 ~ <b>By Sazumi Copilot</b> - 7 Desember 2024